Police: Bandit skates off after Dunkin’ Donuts stickup

 HICKSVILLE, N.Y.
-(AP) - A rollerblade-wearing robber skated off into the night after sticking up a Dunkin’ Donuts on Long Island, police said.
+(AP) - A robber wearing in-line skates skated off into the night after sticking up a Dunkin’ Donuts on Long Island, police said.

 Nassau County police said the suspect glided into the Hicksville shop around 7:50 p.m.
 Friday, bought a cup of coffee and then demanded cash while making it seem like he had a gun under his clothing.